bevyengine/rfcs/rfcs/80-curve-trait.md

 let domain = my_curve.domain();
 let scaled_curve = my_curve.reparametrize(interval(0.0, 2.0).unwrap(), |t| t / 2.0);
 ```
-(A convenience method `reparametrize_linear` exists for this specific thing.)
+(A convenience method `reparametrize_linear` exists for this specific kind of thing.)

-However, `reparametrize` is vastly more powerful than just this.
+However, `reparametrize` can do much more than this alone.
 For example, here we use `reparametrize` to
 create a new curve that is a segment of the original one:
 ```rust
 let my_curve = function_curve(interval(0.0, 1.0).unwrap(), |x| x * 2.0);